-As per Bank Negara Guideline (BNM) "Risk Weighted Capital Adequacy Framework", bank capital structure consists of Common Equity Tier 1, additional Tier 1 and Tier 2 capital.
-IIBM's capital structure is mainly contributed from Share Capital which is one of the components of Common Equity Tier 1 capital.
+As per Bank Negara Guideline (BNM) "Capital Adequacy Framework (Capital Components)", financial institutions capital structure consists of Common Equity Tier 1, additional Tier 1 and Tier 2 capital.
+IIBM's capital structure is solely contributed from Share Capital which is one of the components of Common Equity Tier 1 capital.
 The table below presents information on the components of IIBM's capital under the above guideline.